npm package discovery and stats viewer.

 verify-16k-page-align

-npm version License: MIT Linux Only
+npm version License: MIT Linux/macOS

 Features

-• Fast, zero dependencies (besides unzip/readelf)
+• Fast, zero dependencies (besides unzip/objdump).

-• CLI and npm global install
+• CLI and npm global install.

 Why 16KB Page Alignment?

 Starting with Android 15, many devices will use 16KB memory pages for improved performance and reliability.
-All apps targeting Android 15+ and distributed via Google Play must ensure their native libraries (.so files) are 16KB aligned.
+All apps targeting Android 15+ and distributed via Google Play must ensure their native libraries (.so files) are 16KB or 64KB aligned.
 See:

 Benefits: